Dicee/dicee.github.io/_posts/2020-10-10-0-unit-testing-learning-series-base-test-and-interface-testing.md

 ```

 Note that none of this *requires* a base class:
-- for the shared data, you could just a utility class with constants
+- for the shared data, you could just have a utility class with constants
 - for some setup and cleanup steps, you might use rules or extensions
 - for mocks, this could be encapsulated in one or more utility classes